stevanStevic/Behavioral-Cloning/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road and driving laps in both directions.
+I've put emphasis on recovery maneuvers to try and keep vehicle on track better

 For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to reuse existing network architecture.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+As suggested in the lecures I first implemented LeNet, and tried loading and preprocessing images, to confirm that this part works.

+Preprocessing of the image includes croping out the part of the image that is not relevant, like sky and hood.
+Next is converting to YUV color space and bluring the image to smooth it out.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set where 20% of data was used for validation.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+To combat the overfitting, I used model implemented by NVIDIA for self driving car.
+It is explained [here](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/) in more details.
+I thought this model might be appropriate because it used in real vehicles and could prorably handle simulator well.

+For this I also added resizing of the image to fit default image size for this nerual network.
+I've also added Lambda layer to normalize the image.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.

+To improve the driving behavior in these cases, I created generator that would load and generate data in batches.
+This also incldued shuffling of input data in order to have random training data sequence so that model would generlize better.
+For this I also included augmentation of image by randomly flipping it over Y axis.

+I loaded all recorded images (center, left and right) but adjusted steering angles of the side images so that angle increases in order to combat recovery maneuvers.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.